Coming soon

 Performance and dividends

-In the five years to 31 December 2023, the two VCTs generated a NAV total return of 61.5% (BSC) and 54.2% (BSC2) and paid total dividends per share of 38.5p (BSC) and 27.75p (BSC2), equivalent to a cumulative dividend yield of 47.5% (BSC) and 46.3% (BSC2) based on the starting NAV of each VCT over the period – dividends are variable and not guaranteed.
+In the five years to 30 June 2025, the two VCTs generated a NAV total return of 74.3% (BSC) and 68.6% (BSC2).
+Over the same period, the VCTs have paid cumulative dividends equivalent to 48.4% (BSC) and 48.0% (BSC2) of the starting NAV of each VCT – dividends are variable and not guaranteed.
 Note, we show VCT returns over a five-year period as a minimum, where possible.
 Where a VCT has followed the same investment strategy for longer, we also show returns over 10 years.

 The VCTs have not set a specific target dividend.